19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Weapon Properties/Ranged Property.md

 If your target is beyond the normal range of your weapon, your attacks have [Disadvantage](../../Game%20Procedures/Die%20Rolling%20Mechanics/Disadvantage.md).

 In daylight, your weapon's maximum range is 10x the normal range.
 Otherwise, it is 2x the normal range.
+You can only attack targets within your maximum range.

 ## Ammo